Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

-In order to narrow down the most probable type of defect and to support the interpretation of our NMR spectra, we calculated the electronic structure of several cases by DFT and evaluated parameters relevant to the experimental NMR spectrum.
-In addition to the pure austenite \nmg case, we considered three austenite $2{\times}2{\times}2$ supercells with antisite defects: Mn$\leftrightarrow$Ga, Mn$\leftrightarrow$Ni, and Ga$\leftrightarrow$Ni, where positions of two neighboring atoms were swapped.
-However, considering known structural transition B2 to L2$_1$ at high temperature, the most probable antisite defect is Mn$\leftrightarrow$Ga while exchange with Ni might play significantly smaller role.
-Moreover, we also consider several structures with one or more antiphase boundaries, where a phase shift was introduced into the sequence of alternating stacking of Mn and Ga (Fig.~\ref{f2:Astr}).
-We considered an austenite $1{\times}1{\times}6.5$ supercell containing one APB and two structures $1{\times}1{\times}6$ with a pair of APBs, which was recently suggested to be a more stable arrangement \cite{zemen2025}.
-However, as the APBs in Ni-Mn-Ga can be observed only due to magnetic contrast,\cite{Straka2018,Heczko2020,Venkateswaran2007,Vronka2020} the true structure of APB is not known and the boundary can be formed from more than one or two atomic layers as can be expected for thermally induced interface.\cite{Murakami2014}
+To identify likely defects, we calculated several DFT models and evaluated parameters relevant to NMR experiment: fully ordered cubic austenite, and $2{\times}2{\times}2$ supercells with Mn$\leftrightarrow$Ga, Mn$\leftrightarrow$Ni, or Ga$\leftrightarrow$Ni antisite.
+Given the B2$\to$L2$_1$ transition at high temperature, Mn$\leftrightarrow$Ga is expected to be the most probable, while exchange with Ni should play significantly smaller role as A2 disordered phase is now observed even in high temperature.
+We also modeled single and two-boundaries APB structures where a phase shift was introduced into the sequence of alternating stacking of Mn and Ga (Fig.~\ref{f2:Astr}).
+The two-boundary APB with narrow core of one atomic layer was recently proposed based on modeling of thermal antiphase boundary in \nmg.\cite{zemen2025}.
+This structure is energetically favorable compared to sharp single antiphase boundary.
+Still the precise atomic-scale structure of APBs remains uncertain since they are observed only magnetically\cite{Straka2018,Heczko2020,Venkateswaran2007,Vronka2020}, and the boundary can be formed from more than one atomic layer as observed for thermally induced interface.\cite{Murakami2014}